Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 The default peer ID to use for OCR jobs.
 If unspecified, uses the first available peer ID.

+# Keeper

+## KEEPER_DEFAULT_TRANSACTION_QUEUE_DEPTH

+- Default: `"1"`

+Controls the queue size for DropOldestStrategy in Keeper.

+Set to 0 to use SendEvery strategy instead.

+## KEEPER_MAXIMUM_GRACE_PERIOD

+- Default: `"100"`

+The maximum number of blocks that a keeper will wait after performing an upkeep before it resumes checking that upkeep

+## KEEPER_MINIMUM_REQUIRED_CONFIRMATIONS

+- Default: `"12"`

+THe minimum number of confirmations that a keeper registry log needs before it is handled by the RegistrySynchronizer.

+## KEEPER_REGISTRY_CHECK_GAS_OVERHEAD

+- Default: `"200000"`

+The amount of extra gas to provide checkUpkeep() calls to account for the gas consumed by the keeper registry.

+## KEEPER_REGISTRY_PERFORM_GAS_OVERHEAD

+- Default: `"150000"`

+The amount of extra gas to provide performUpkeep() calls to account for the gas consumed by the keeper registry

+## KEEPER_REGISTRY_SYNC_INTERVAL

+- Default: `"30m"`

+The interval in which the RegistrySynchronizer performs a full sync of the keeper registry contract it is tracking.

 # TLS